-During fiscal year 2020, one of our subsidiaries in the U.S. generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future; therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
-Thus, a full valuation allowance of \$2.1 million for the deferred tax assets was set up as of the end of fiscal year 2020.

-During fiscal year 2021, our subsidiaries in the U.S. generated taxable income sufficient for the utilization of loss carryforwards due to better operating performance and effective control of operating expenses.
-Management determined that it was more likely than not that future taxable income would be sufficient to allow utilization of the deferred tax assets.
-Thus, a full valuation allowance of \$2.1 million for the deferred tax assets was released as of June 25, 2021 and no valuation allowances for deferred tax assets of our subsidiaries in the U.S. have been set up as of June 24, 2022 and June 30, 2023.

-During fiscal year 2020, our subsidiary in the U.K. also generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future.
+During fiscal year 2020, one of our subsidiaries in the U.K. also generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future.
 Therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
 Thus, a full valuation allowance of \$1.6 million for the deferred tax assets was set up as of the end of fiscal year 2020.
-A full valuation allowance of \$4.9 million and \$2.1 million were set up for the fiscal year ended June 24, 2022 and June 25, 2021, respectively.
+A full valuation allowance of \$3.8 million, \$4.9 million and \$2.1 million were set up for the fiscal year ended June 30, 2023, June 24, 2022 and June 25, 2021, respectively.
+During fiscal year 2024, deferred tax assets and valuation allowance were released due to our cessation of operations in the U.K.

+During fiscal year 2023, the other subsidiary in the U.K. generated taxable income and was able to utilize loss carryforwards.
+Management determined that it was more likely than not that future taxable income would be sufficient to allow utilization of the deferred tax assets.
+Thus, a full valuation allowance of \$1.6 million for the deferred tax assets was released as of June 30, 2023.
+However, due to our cessation of operations in the U.K., management believed that it will not generate sufficient taxable income to utilize the remaining deferred tax assets.
+Thus, a full valuation allowance of \$1.0 million was recorded as of June 28, 2024.

+During fiscal year 2024, our subsidiary in Israel generated net operating loss and management expected that such subsidiary would continue to have net operating losses in the foreseeable future; therefore, management believed it was more likely than not that all of the deferred tax assets of such subsidiary would not be utilized.
+Thus, a full valuation allowance of \$2.7 million for the deferred tax assets was set up as of the end of fiscal year 2024.